albi3ro/M4/_posts/2017-05-28-Time-Evolution.md

 title: Time Evolution Split Operator Method
 layout: post
 comments: True
-category: Prerequisites
+category: Prerequisites Required
 tags: [Quantum]
 author: Christina C. Lee
 description: Quantum mechanical time evolution through the split operator method looking at Rabi Oscillations between two harmonic oscillator wells.
 image: "https://albi3ro.github.io/M4/Images/TimeEvolution/shifting.png"
 ---

 When cleaning my apartment, sometimes I just grab the nearest dirty thing to me and try to do something to it.
 But that is not the most efficient way to get things done.
 If I'm planning, I'll first dedicate my attention to one problem, like putting clothing away, then rotate my attention to something else, like dirty dishes.
 I can keep focused on just one task and do it well.
 Each problem I solve optimally in shorter intervals instead of tackling everything at once.

 That same principle applies to solving partial differential equations.  [<u>Splitting Methods in Communication, Imaging, Science, and Engineering</u>](#citation1) called this principle one of the big ideas of numerical computation.
 In numerics, we call it <b>Strang splitting</b>.

 We will be applying Strang splitting to solve the Schrondinger equation, but people use the same idea to a variety of problems, like ones with different timescales, length scales, or physical processes.
 We will be using it to separate out terms diagonal in position space from terms diagonal in momentum space.

 We can describe a class of general partial differential equations by
 <img src="/M4/Images/TimeEvolution/eq5.png" class="eqim">